19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Individual Item Cards/Gear/10 Coins/Oil Vial.md

-# Caltrops (bag)
+# Oil Vial

-A bag of tiny metal spikes.
+A small glass container full of oil.
+- Can be used for 1 hour of [Lantern](../25%20Coins/Lantern.md) light, or
-- In a 5’ square, [Movement](../../../../../Game%20Procedures/Movement.md) becomes difficult terrain.
+- 2 rounds of a 5’ cube of [Fire Hazard](../../../../../Hazards/Elemental.md#Fire).

-- Creatures entering the affected area take 1 [Piercing](../../../../../Damage%20Types/Piercing.md) damage.
+When empty, it just becomes a [Glass Vial](Glass%20Vial.md).
+It can be refilled for 1 coin.

 | Quantity of Item | [Item Slots](../../../../../Player%20Characters/Derived%20Statistics/Item%20Slots.md) | Price |
 | ---------------- | ------------------------------------------------------------------------------------- | ----- |